Pvt. Frank W. Gyovai

 On January 29, 1945, Frank and his guerillas came out of the mountains to join up with U. S. troops.
 He met General Griswold of the 14th Corps and presented him with the American flag that had flown over his guerrilla headquarters.

 Frank was made a captain because of his work as a guerilla.
-After he left the Philippines, he was sent to New Caledonia.
-Frank returned home to Red Dragon, West Virginia, where a celebration was held in his honor.
+After he left the Philippines, he was sent to New Caledonia, and later returned home to Red Dragon, West Virginia, where a celebration was held in his honor.
 Upon his return home, Frank learned that his brother, Jimmie, was killed in a plane accident over Northern Ireland during the war.
 Frank remained in the Army until June 20, 1947.

 His family later moved to Aurora, Illinois.
 Frank married Clara Bank and was the father of four children.
-Frank Gyovai died on December 21, 1984, in Aurora, Illinois.
-He was buried at Mount Olivet Cemetery, Aurora, Illinois.
+One son attended West Point.
+Frank Gyovai died on December 21, 1984, in Aurora, Illinois, and was buried at Mount Olivet Cemetery in Aurora.

 For his courage, Frank Gyovai was inducted into the U. S. Army Ordnance Hall of Fame.